raspberrypilearning/focus-on-the-prize/en/step_5.md

 --- task ---

-As the sprite can now be hidden, a `show`{:class="block3looks"} block is needed when the program starts, to make sure it is visible.
+As the Gift2 sprite can now be hidden, a `show`{:class="block3looks"} block is needed to make sure it is visible when the program starts.

 ![image of gift2 sprite](images/gift2-sprite.png)